govau/design-system-site/.github/ISSUE_TEMPLATE/---support-question.md

 ---
-name: "\U0001F4AC Support Question"
+name: "\U0001F4AC Support question"
-about: If you need support using the design system (the community is here to help)
+about: If you need support using the design system website (the community is here to help)

 ---